ttam-dev/Satchel/README.md

 ## 🙏 Contributing

-We welcome all contributions from the community.
-If you would like to contribute, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) to get started on how to contribute to Satchel.
+We welcome all contributions from the community!

 When you contribute to Satchel you will be accredited for your contribution for everyone to see on this repository along with supporting the open-source community.